Australian Government Bureau of Meteorology

 Ilfracombe 7 day forecast

 Today: Mostly sunny.
-The chance of a thunderstorm E of Longreach during this afternoon and evening.
-Winds N/NE 15 to 25 km/h becoming light in the middle of the day then becoming NE/SE 15 to 20 km/h in the early afternoon.
-Daytime maximum temperatures 38 to 43.
+Slight chance of a shower in the NE during this afternoon and evening.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm during this afternoon and evening.
+Winds E/NE 15 to 20 km/h becoming light in the middle of the day then becoming NW/NE 15 to 25 km/h in the early afternoon.
+Daytime maximum temperatures around 40.

 Forecast for Ilfracombe (23.4901°S, 144.51°E, 211m AMSL) Fri Sat Sun Mon Tue Wed Thu Summary